Delta Hawaii; that’s Living!

 At Delta Hawaii in Pittsburg California you can own a home on a leased home site, affordability, and not have to compromise on total quality.
 The demand for private land lease communities offering low-maintenance manufactured homes for 55+ adults is growing every year, and Delta Hawaii is just the solution for you.
 Distinctive homes and a 55+ community unrivaled in excellence is waiting for you.
 Delta Hawaii is truly unique and lives up to its name in every aspect.
 The Delta Hawaii 55+ community in Pittsburg, California is located near many events, and points of interest that entertain, relax and provide educational experiences.
 As part of our ongoing get acquainted with the points of interest in your own backyard, here is a unique experience right in Antioch.

 Dow Wetlands Wildlife Habitat Preserve

 Here you’ll find a serine spot made up of 471 acres of undeveloped land.
 There are acres of freshwater, a brackish tidal marsh, freshwater ponds, open water, mudflats, uplands and grasslands.

 There is an amazing 30-acre beaver pond, home to river otters, minks, beavers and water birds.
 Throughout the marshlands, beavers have carved out waterways allowing them to transport food and building materials

 The trail offers a number of activity options and is accessible year-round.
-Dogs are also permitted to use this trail.
+You can even walk your dog on this trail.